1. Submission Policy

 Thammasat Review uses the following criteria to review manuscripts: originality, abstract, conceptual significance, academic significance, research methodology, structure and coherence, expression, and theoretical validity.
 The detail review criteria are as follows.

-Conceptual Significant: Does the research represent an important contribution to knowledge and theoretical?
-Does the research lead to the discovery of new empirical phenomena, in-depth understanding of the phenomena, and extend or challenge theory?
+- Conceptual Significant: Does the research represent an important contribution to knowledge and theory?
+Does the research lead to the discovery of new empirical phenomena, in-depth understanding of the phenomena, and/or challenge an existing theory?

-Academic Significance: Does the work contribute to the understanding of current problems or challenges faced social science researchers?
+- Academic Significance: Does the work contribute to the understanding of current problems or challenges faced by social science researchers?

-Structure, Language and Coherence: Is the flow of ideas in the research logical?
-Is the manuscript written with clear and effective use of language?
+- Structure, Language and Coherence: Are the flow of ideas in the research logical?
+Is the manuscript written with clarity?